wetransform-os/ProMCDA/CONTRIBUTING.md

 ```

 #### Submit a pull request
-Go to your fork of the repository on GitHub (or to the original repository if you did not fork it) and click the
+Go to your fork of the repository on GitHub and click the "New Pull Request" button.
+Compare the changes you made in
-"New Pull Request" button.
-Compare the changes you made in your branch with the main branch of the original repository.
+your branch with the main branch of the original repository.
 Provide a title and description for your pull request, detailing the changes you made.
 Submit your changes for review.

 #### Review and iterate